Topzle Topzle

 Ulm Minster

-Ulm Minster (German: Ulmer Münster) is a Gothic church located in Ulm, State of Baden-Württemberg (Germany).
-It was originally built as a Catholic church and dedicated to the Virgin Mary but became a Lutheran church in the 16th century.
-It was the tallest church in the world with a steeple measuring 161.53 metres (530.0 ft) until 30 October 2025, when it was surpassed by Sagrada Família in Barcelona, by then still unfinished.
-The church was the fourth-tallest structure in the world when the towers were completed in 1890.
+Ulm Minster (German: Ulmer Münster) is a Gothic style Evangelical church located in Ulm, Baden-Württemberg, Germany.
+It is the second tallest church in the world, with a steeple measuring 161 metres (530 ft) The church was the fourth-tallest structure in the world when the towers were completed in 1890.
 Though it is sometimes referred to as Ulm Cathedral because of its great size, the church is not a cathedral as it has never been the episcopal see of a bishop.
 Though the towers and all decorative elements are of stone masonry, attracting the attention of visitors, most of the walls, including the façades of the nave and choir, actually consist of visible brick.
 Therefore, the building is sometimes referred to as a brick church.
 As such, it lays claim to the rank of second- to fourth-largest, after San Petronio Basilica in Bologna and together with Frauenkirche in Munich and St. Mary's Church in Gdańsk.
 The tower however was mainly built from sandstone.
 Ulm Minster was begun in the Gothic architecture of the Late Middle Ages but the building was not completed until the late 19th century after a hiatus of centuries.
 When work ceased in the 16th century all of the church except the towers and some outer decorations were complete, unlike at Cologne Cathedral, where less than half of the work had been done before construction halted in the 15th century.
 Visitors can climb the 768 steps that lead to the top of the minster's spire.
 At 143 m (469 ft) it gives a panoramic view of Ulm in Baden-Württemberg and Neu-Ulm in Bavaria and, in clear weather, a vista of the Alps from Säntis to the Zugspitze.
 The final stairwell to the top (known as the third Gallery) is a tall, spiralling staircase that has barely enough room for one person.

 Infobox